-Engagement rings for slim fingers
+Best diamond shape for slim fingers

-Engagement rings for wide fingers
+Best diamond shape for wide fingers

 If you own wide fingers, do not go for narrow stones as they reveal too much skin on either side of the ring that will further exaggerate the width of your fingers.
 Consider looking for larger round stones or cluster styles set onto a medium to the thick band that creates a slimming effect.
 Asymmetrical and angular shapes, like the emerald-cut diamond engagement ring, help to create the illusion of slimmer fingers.

-Engagement rings for small hands
+Best diamond shape for small hands

-Engagement rings for square hands and fingers
+Best diamond shape for square hands and fingers

 The main aim is to soften the angular look with flowing, feminine designs and stones with a more rounded cut if your hand and fingers are square-shaped.
 Steer clear of square shapes such as the princess cut and opt instead for round, oval or pear-cut stones.

-Engagement rings for thick and chubby hands and fingers
+Best diamond shape for thick and chubby hands and fingers

 Thick fingers are the trickiest types of hands to work with.
-The fingers in thick hands are generally wider, you would need to have more finger coverage from the ring or diamond; otherwise, the ring would look understated.
+The fingers in thick hands are generally wider, you would need to have more finger coverage from the ring or diamond; otherwise, the ring will look understated.

 You can go for Thicker, heavier bands or double rows of engagement ring would be best for long fingers.